Pledge (album)

 Pledge (stylized as PL3DGE) is the fourth studio album by American hip hop recording artist Killer Mike.
 It was released on May 17, 2011, through SMC Recordings, Grind Time Official, Tree Leaf Records and Grand Hustle Records.
-The album's production was handled by Tha Bizness, No I.D., Flying Lotus, The Beat Bullies, DJ Speedy, Raz of the Beat Billionaires and Grind Time label-mates Smiff & Cash.
+The album's production was handled by Tha Bizness, No I.D., Flying Lotus, The Beat Bullies, DJ Speedy, Raz of the Beat Billionaire and Grind Time label-mates Smiff & Cash.
 The album, which is his third in the I Pledge Allegiance to the Grind series, was supported by the lead single "Ready Set Go", featuring Grand Hustle label-boss and fellow American rapper T.I.

 Background

 Killer Mike had started his recordings for Pledge in mid-2010 and throughout the beginning of 2011.
 He announced the first recording from the album, entitled "Ready Set Go" with production by No I.D., in late 2010.
 The album is the third in a series that started with I Pledge Allegiance to the Grind in 2006, and was followed by I Pledge Allegiance to the Grind II in 2008.